jacksoncharles/serverless-qa-template-api/README.md

 5. [NodeJs](https://nodejs.org/)

 ## Installation & Deployment
-Deploying the forum microservice will provision and create the following resources.
+Deploying the Q&A service will provision and create the following resources.

 1. API Gateway entitled qa-service with 10 endpoints.
 2. 10 * Lambda functions with associated Cloud Watch logs.